forwardemail/forwardemail.net/app/views/docs/email-privacy-protection-technical-implementation/index.md

 Whether you're looking to create professional email addresses for your business, protect your privacy with disposable addresses, or simplify the management of multiple email accounts, Forward Email provides the perfect solution.

 Ready to transform your email experience?
-[Sign up for free](https://forwardemail.net) today and join over 500,000 domains already benefiting from our service.
+[Sign up for free](https://forwardemail.net) today and join over 1.6+ million domains already benefiting from our service.

 ---